clwdev/jquery-hubspot-scrub/README.md

 ```$.hubspotScrub(callback, portalID, FormID);```

 Returns:
 An object of name:value pairs.
+Empty or unknown values will be excluded.

 Examples:
 ```